-In this Fund update, Mike Marzolf, lead manager of the Mairs & Power Small Cap Fund, and Chris Strom, co-manager, discuss the Fund’s returns, drivers of performance in 2024, new companies in the portfolio, and what to look for in 2025.
-This was recorded on January 23, 2025.
+In this Fund update, Mike Marzolf, lead manager of the Mairs & Power Small Cap Fund, and Chris Strom, co-manager, discuss the Fund’s returns, drivers of performance so far in 2025, new companies in the portfolio, and what to look for during the rest of the year.
+This was recorded on July 24, 2025.

 Executive Summary